juarez-gonza/stm32_playground/README.md

 			check installation command: python --version

 As remarked previously, this can be installed manually with the links.
-Or open a powershell, position yourself at the root of this repository (where this README.md lies) and run the following commands:
+Or open a powershell AS ADMIN (need admin permission to install), position yourself at the root of this repository (where this README.md lies) and run the following commands:
 ```
 set-executionpolicy remotesigned
 .\install_script.ps1